 Spiritual self-care is just as important as all the other dimensions of self-care.
 However, it is the most underrated form of self-care, which is why I will be focusing this month on ways you can practice spiritual self-care and how to implement it into your lives.

-But, first, you must understand what spiritual self-care is.
+But, first, you must understand what spiritual self care is.

 What is Spiritual Self Care?

 Spiritual self-care is a set of practices that we do to promote our connection to our higher self.
-It consists of actions that we undertake to deepen the relationship between ourselves and our “higher self” or the part of us that wants to connect with something greater than ourselves.
+It consists of actions to deepen the relationship between ourselves and our “higher self” or the part of us that wants to connect with something greater than ourselves.
 It’s about how many people establish peace and harmony by connecting the divine self to its creator.
 Spiritual self-care focuses on ways you can use spirituality to calm the mind and improve your overall health.

 Many people underestimate the importance of caring for their spirit.
 It’s often associated with being religious, but religion is not the only form of spirituality.
 It’s finding the time for going outside and being with nature or cleansing your mind of invasive, intrusive, and negative thoughts.
 Spiritual self care helps people find inner peace and live in greater alignment with their core values and beliefs.